 The Pavilion is a community gathering space.

-Bryson Gym is one of the oldest wooden gymnasiums in the state, and is home to our climbing wall and Outdoor Programs Crew.
+Bryson Gym is one of the oldest wooden gymnasiums in the state, and is home to our climbing wall and Adventure Programs Crew.

-Dodge House is home to Student Life, which includes Spiritual Life, the Housing Office, and the WIDE Office.
+Dodge House is home to Student Life, which includes the Housing Office and the Queer Resource Center.

 An organic chemistry lab in Morse Science Center.